amp1ee/game-of-life-MIDI/README.md

 ## Game-of-Life audification demos:
-📌 The arpeggios you can hear are basically taken from the program’s MIDI output and rendered in FL Studio at a very low BPM.
+The arpeggios you can hear in the demos are taken from the program’s MIDI output and rendered in FL Studio at a very low BPM.

 https://github.com/user-attachments/assets/b780f4e4-5dc2-4ee7-aac6-f4ea78996d87